 The joys of dealing with people hung up on their own red tape

-For the past five years, at my job, I’ve used a plain-text editor I’ve had experience with since the early 2000s.
+For the past five years at my job, I’ve used a plain-text editor that I’ve used since the early 2000s.
 I recommended it because I have a personal license for the program on my home computer.
-It’s got heavy-duty macro and scripting functionality and does a great job with multi-file find and replace, among other things.
+It’s got heavy-duty macro and scripting functionality and does a great job of multi-file find-and-replace, among other things.
 I used it at my last job, and when I started at my current job in 2020, we went through a rather extensive set of hoops to get a subscription license.
-The next year, and every subsequent year after that until now, Purchasing kept telling us to buy it with our own money and expense it because it’s a $100 license.
+The next year, and every year since, Purchasing kept telling us to buy it with our own money and expense it, because it’s a $100 license.

 This past year, I got a new laptop for my job.
-IT increased the security, so I couldn’t install the editor on the new laptop without having to put in a ticket to get someone from the help desk to connect remotely and run the installation and later upgrades for me.
+IT increased security, so I couldn’t install the editor on the new laptop without submitting a ticket to have someone from the help desk connect remotely to run the installation and later upgrades for me.
 Not a huge deal, but I wished I could just get it added to a list of other programs that IT pushes out updates for (Zoom, Slack, Microsoft 365, etc.).
-One of the IT people DMed me and said I could submit a request to get that done, so I submitted the request.
+One of the IT people DMed me and said I could submit a request to get that done, so I did.

 And that’s when it all went haywire.